 And there is one more important thing to consider.
 If you are a small business owner with a low budget, SEO is the most cost-effective marketing tactic out there!
-Yes, you may want to invest in paid advertising to get more immediate results.
-But if you need to stick to your budget and get traffic to your website constantly, SEO is a much more sensible approach.
+You may want to invest in paid advertising to get more immediate results.
+But if you need to stick to your budget and constantly get traffic to your website, SEO is a much more sensible approach.

 The only cost of this is that you may need to wait a little longer to start seeing the results.
 But ultimately, the quality of your traffic will be far better.
 What are the other key benefits of SEO for small business?

 SEO isn't just about optimising for search engines.
 User experience is equally as important because when your visitors are happy, search engines are happy as well (the ultimate goal of search engines is to serve high-quality information to the users.)
 So what are the main elements of a user-friendly website?